dojo/dojo.io/site/source/docs/fundamentals/internationalization/index.md

 ### Locale resolution

 Locales are resolved from most to least specific.
-Continuing with our previous example, if the user's locale is `ar-JO` (Jordanian Arabic), then the `locales` array provided by the default greetings bundle will be inspected for a locale exactly matching `ar-JO`.
+Continuing with our previous example, if the user's locale is `ar-JO` (Jordanian Arabic), then the `locales` map provided by the default greetings bundle will be inspected for a locale exactly matching `ar-JO`.
 Since the greetings bundle does not contain translations specific to Jordanian Arabic, those provided for `ar` are used instead.
 If, however, the locale does not match any supported by the bundle, then the default messages are used.

 ```typescript
 // "src/nls/ar-JO/greetings.ts"